I optimised everything — and still felt hollow

-I was standing in my apartment in Singapore, sunlight cutting across the stone floor in clean, expensive lines.
-Everything in the room had been chosen deliberately: the mid-century swivel chair flown in from Italy, the hand-finished leather, the art that suggested I was someone who knew how to live.
+I was standing in my apartment in Singapore, sunlight cutting across the floor in clean, expensive lines.
+Everything in the room had been chosen deliberately — furniture, art, objects that suggested a life well-curated.
 The air was still.
 My phone was off.
 There was nothing to do but be here.
 And in that stillness, I felt it — a kind of ache I couldn’t name.

 It wasn’t unhappiness, exactly.
 It was more like vertigo.
 Like I had climbed the wrong mountain and wasn’t sure when I took the wrong turn.